keycloak/keycloak-community/design/keycloak.x/operator.md

 ### Ingresses

 The operator will provide an out-of-the-box experience using an opinionated default Ingress (Route on OpenShift) configuration.
 This configuration will support further "manual" modification.
 Additionally, it will be possible to completely disable this feature.

+### Outgoing requests proxy settings

+The operator will respect the standard `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environmental variables for any outgoing requests.
+These variables are by default [set by OLM](https://docs.openshift.com/container-platform/4.9/operators/admin/olm-configuring-proxy-support.html).
+The operator will also pass them to Keycloak pods to leverage the built-in support for them.
+This behaviour will be overridable.

 ## Codebase